 Performing Email-Based Affiliate Attribution Using a URL

-You can establish the attribution relationship between customer, affiliate, and vendor by making a call to the ClickBank URL endpoint.
+You can establish the attribution relationship between customer, affiliate, and seller by making a call to the ClickBank URL endpoint.
 Each relationship must be added using a separate call.

 The syntax for this endpoint call is: